The Best Fall Color In & Around Sacramento and Northern California

 How to get there: From Sacramento, take Highway 50 east to Highway 89 south.
 Continue to Highway 88, where you’ll hit Pickett’s Junction and the surrounding wildlife area along the West Fork Carson River.
 Continue on Highway 88 west towards Carson Pass.

-Where to stay: Nestled in an aspen grove, Sorensen’s Resort has cozy mountain cabins, a wood-fired sauna and a small café.
+Where to stay: Nestled in an aspen grove, Wylder Hotel Hope Valley, formerly Sorensen’s Resort, has cozy mountain cabins, yurts, and a quaint café.